suptejas/turbocharge/README.md

 A turbocharged way of installing all the packages you would ever want!
 Turbocharge automatically tests if the installed packages work are working correctly for you!

 ### Avaliability
-From the next update, TurboCharge will support Windows, MacOS And Debian-Based Operating Systems!
+From the next update, TurboCharge will support Windows, MacOS And Debian-Based Operating Systems.
+It uses a backend of apt, snap, brew and chocolatey, giving you a seamless and enjoyable experience!

 ## Installation

 Turbocharge can be installed using PyPI:
 ```
-pip3 install turbocharge==3.0.6
+pip3 install turbocharge==4.0.0
 ```

 Warning: The below line of code is deprecated, and is not recommended: